The Mystery of the Green Boots on Mount Everest

 The Green Boots rest in a small cave on the Northeast Ridge, an area many climbers pass on their way to the summit.
 Over the years, his frozen form has become an ominous waypoint, signaling the dangers that lie ahead.

-For years, the climbers attempting the north ridge passed by a pairs of green boots.
-Some even used the cave called “Green Boots Cave” at an altitude of 27,890 feet as a temporary resting spot, sitting beside the frozen body to catch their breath
+For years, the climbers attempting the north ridge passed by a pair of green boots.
+Some even used the cave called “Green Boots Cave” at an altitude of 27,890 feet as a temporary resting spot, sitting beside the frozen body to catch their breath.

 British filmmaker and climber Matt Dickinson recorded the first video footage of Green Boots in May 1996.
 The footage was included in the Brian Blessed documentary Summit Fever.

 Koflach is a famous company that produces various equipment for climbers.
 When a body was found on Everest with a pair of bright-green Koflach boots by climbers under a cave, it became a symbol of courage to the climbers globally.
-Collecting information and the film’s narration described the unidentified climber as from India and was later confirmed as Paljor.
+Collecting information and the film’s narration described the unidentified climber as being from India, and it was later confirmed as Tsewang Paljor.

 The Disappearance and Reappearance of the Green Boots